 (For more on the Iraq conflict, see EXTRA.)

-In the latest round of strikes yesterday, the U.S. came to the aid of Kurdish forces near Erbil, the regional capital.
-Using fighter jets and armed drones, the U.S. destroyed several armed trucks and a mortar position held by militants, the U.S. Central Command in Tampa, Florida, said in a statement.
+Coming to the aid of Kurdish forces near Erbil, the regional capital, the U.S. used fighter jets and armed drones to destroy several armed trucks and a mortar position held by militants, the U.S. Central Command in Tampa, Florida, said in a statement.

 “Mr. President, if you don’t adjust your strategy, these people are coming here,” said Senator Lindsey Graham, a South Carolina Republican on the Armed Services Committee.

-Targeted airstrikes to protect U.S. forces and respond to a humanitarian crisis are “not a replacement for a strategy to deal with an existential threat to the homeland,” Graham said on “Fox News Sunday.”
+The targeted airstrikes to protect U.S. forces and respond to a humanitarian crisis “is not a replacement for a strategy to deal with an existential threat to the homeland,” Graham said on “Fox News Sunday.”
 He was referring to the Islamic State, which has declared a caliphate in parts of Iraq and Syria.

 “If you don’t hit them in Syria, you’ll never solve the problem in Iraq,” Graham said.

 Senator John McCain, an Arizona Republican, said the strikes are “clearly very, very ineffective to say the least,” as Islamic State “continues to make gains everywhere.”

 McCain urged airstrikes against Islamic State in Syria, sending aid to the Free Syrian Army, better training for the Kurds in Iraq and sending more military equipment to Erbil.

 “This is turning into, as we had predicted for a long time, a regional conflict which does pose a threat to the security of the United States of America,” McCain said on CNN’s “State of the Union” program.